Cerebral hypoxia: Pre- and postnatal

-Hypoxic-anoxic events may affect the fetus at various stages of fetal development, during labor and delivery and in the postnatal period.
-Sometimes, even an infant that is still in the womb may exhibit signs of HIE or other hypoxic ischemic injury.
-Fetal distress being one of the most common signs of HIE or other oxygen-depriving event.
+Hypoxic-anoxic events may affect the fetus at various stages of fetal development, during labor and delivery, and in the postnatal period.
+Sometimes, even an infant that is still in the womb may exhibit signs of HIE or other hypoxic-ischemic injury.
+Fetal distress is one of the most common signs of HIE or other oxygen-depriving event.
 Other problems during pregnancy may include preeclampsia, maternal diabetes with vascular disease, congenital fetal infections, substance/alcohol use, severe fetal anemia, cardiac disease, lung malformations, or problems with blood flow to the placenta.

 Problems during labor and delivery can include umbilical cord occlusion, torsion or prolapse, rupture of the placenta or uterus, excessive bleeding from the placenta, abnormal fetal position such as the breech position, prolonged late stages of labor, or very low blood pressure in the mother.
 Problems after delivery can include severe prematurity, severe lung or heart disease, serious infections, trauma to the brain or skull, congenital malformations of the brain or very low blood pressure in the baby and due to suffocation in cases of Münchausen syndrome by proxy.

 The severity of a neonatal hypoxic-ischaemic brain injury may be assessed using Sarnat staging, which is based on clinical presentation and EEG findings, and also using MRI.
 Signs and symptoms of HIE may include: